Edge states for second order elliptic operators in a channel: Introduction and statement of the main results

 Then

 \end{theorem}

 The operator $h^\chi_t$ is a domain wall operator.
 On the far left, we see the potential $V_{L, t}$, while on the far right, we see $V_{R, t}$, so this operator models a junction between a left potential and a right one.

-The proofs in the Hill's and Schrödinger cases are quite different.
-The Hill's case being finite dimensional, we are able to describe precisely the spectral flow.
-We prove in particular that the bulk/edge index is independent of the chosen boundary conditions.
-We interpret this spectral flow as a Maslov index of some pair of Lagrangian planes, and as the winding number of some unitaries.
-This somehow generalises some results in~\cite{graf2013bulk} or~\cite{avila2013topological} for tight-binding models.
-The arguments we use are model independent, and can be generalised in many ways.
+This theorem states that edge states must appear at the junction if the left and right indices differ.